learn-co-curriculum/reading-ios-nsdictionary/README.md

 ## What is an NSDictionary?

 An NSDictionary is an Objective-C object that stores a series of "key / value pairs."
 What is a key / value pair you might ask?
 Simply put, a key / value pair is two objects, most often, with the "key" object being a string (though it may be any of the property list objects.)
-It is efficiently searched by key value
+It is efficiently searched by the key.

 ## Creating an NSDictionary